aery32/aery32/README.md

 ### v0.6.2

-- Framework updated to Aery32 development board revision A.
+- Framework updated to Aery32 development board revision A
+  - LED pin changed from PC04 to PC00
+  - To use the framework with the previous board version change MPART to uc3a1256 in Makefile
-- Build system now shows SDRAM usage after successful build.
+- Build system now shows SDRAM usage after successful build

 ### v0.6.1